lambdastack/lambdastack/docs/home/howto/SECURITY.md

 ---
 **NOTE**

-To complete installation it's required to execute `lscli apply` the second time with `stop_service` set to `false`
+To complete installation it's required to execute `lambdastack apply` the second time with `stop_service` set to `false`

 ---